meikaykam/ai-case-study/README.md

 > Envision falls under assistive software technology.
 Their glasses use machine learning as an assistive tool for the blind and visually impaired.

 * What have been the major trends and innovations of this field over the last 5-10 years?
-> ChatGPT and products like ChatGPT that use large language models.
+> ChatGPT and products like ChatGPT that use large language models, voice recognition, image recognition, and facial recognition.

 * What are the other major companies in this field?
-> Some of the major companies are Orm, NuEyes, AceSight, and IrisVision.
+> Some of the major companies in the same field are Orm, NuEyes, AceSight, and IrisVision.
+They are all assistive smart glasses for the blind and visually impaired.
+The use case is similar and uses AI to scan and read text in an image.

 ## Results